Department of biochemistry and Molecular biology

 Masters Program in Biochemistry and Molecular Biology

-Development of a program of study and its approval by the Graduate Training Director.
-6 credit hours of course work (e.g. CGS 701), development of a research project and selection of a Thesis Advisory Committee within 6 months of starting the MS program.
+Development of a program of study and its approval by the Graduate Training Director, 12 credit hours of course work, development of a research project, and selection of a Thesis Advisory Committee within 6 months of starting the MS program.

-During the second year, Masters students fulfill any remaining credit hour requirement, continue and then complete their research project, write their thesis and successfully defend it.
+During the second year, students fulfill any remaining credit hour requirements and continue to work on their research project.
+At the end of the year, students defend their thesis.

-- Successful completion of 6 credit hours of course work.
-The courses are decided with the student’s mentor, but often this will be 3 or more units of the common curriculum for first-year PhD students (CGS 701).
+- Successful completion of 12 credit hours of course work.
+Aside from Essentials of Scientific Practice (CGS-710), which is taken by all students, courses are decided with the student’s mentor.
+Often this will comprise the first 4 units of the common curriculum for first-year PhD students (CGS 701) and Advanced Biochemistry (BMB-735).

 - 15 credit hours of laboratory research in each semester